Read instructions on how to applyExpress Interest

 The Postgraduate Certificate Advanced Practice (Midwifery) is a part time level 9 programme providing registered midwives with opportunities to build on existing qualifications and clinical experience to expand knowledge and skills personally and professionally.
 The programme aims to foster learning enabling practitioners to practice both autonomously and collaboratively in a defined area of advanced practice, meeting national health policy reform in addressing population healthcare needs.
 The Postgraduate Certificate in Advanced Practice (Midwifery) is a complementary addition to the MSc Advanced Practice (Midwifery), as part of in a national collaboration between 5 universities (UCD, UCC, NUIG, TCD and UL and a successful Health Service Executive (HSE) tender, delivered in partnership with the HSE.
 The Postgraduate Certificate Advanced Practice (Midwifery), meets the educational pathway as laid down by the Nursing and Midwifery Board of Ireland (NMBI), Department of Health and University of Limerick curriculum regulations.
 On completion, students will be eligible to apply for registration as an Advanced Midwife Practitioner (RAMP).
+Further information can be found on the Nursing and Midwifery webpage - click here

 The primary aim of this programme is to enable the graduate to develop personally and professionally, to become a competent practitioner at advanced practice level.
 The realisation of this goal is guided by three key dimensions, encompassed within the education philosophy of the curriculum, focusing on the student, the professional understanding of midwifery and emerging practice levels.